Cheat Sheet: Common Accommodations for Neurodivergent Students

 Final Thoughts: It's About Equity, Not Special Treatment

-Accommodations aren’t about giving neurodivergent students an “unfair advantage.”
-They’re about making education accessible—like adding a ramp for a wheelchair user or subtitles for a foreign film.
+Accommodations aren’t about providing neurodivergent students with an “unfair advantage.”
+They aim to make education more accessible— similar to adding a ramp for a wheelchair user or subtitles for a foreign film.

 As one wise teacher said, “Fair isn’t everyone getting the same thing.
 Fair is everyone getting what they need to succeed.”